 LASCON 2010 was awesome.
 It’s an Austin app security conference put on by the Austin OWASP chapter.
 Josh Sokol and James Wickett did a great job of putting the thing together; for a first time convention it was really well run and went very smoothly.
 The place was just about full up, about 200 people.
 I saw people I knew there from Austin Networking, the University of Texas, HomeAway, and more.
-It was a great cloud, all sorts of really sharp people, both appsec pros and others.
+It was a great crowd, all sorts of really sharp people, both appsec pros and others.

 And the swag was nice, got a good quality bugout bag and shirt, and the OWASP gear they were selling was high quality – no crappy black geek tshirts.